 If you suffer from arthritis or had a knee replacement, following the above-mentioned steps can be uncomfortable for you.
 However, having bad knees doesn’t mean you have to give up using the tub.
 All you have to do is make getting out of the bathtub a safe and easy process.
 For this purpose, you’ll need a bathtub transfer bench.

 Many times a bath chair is used for assistance in exiting a tub, however, this can be an unsafe solution.
 Bath chairs have all the legs inside the bathtub and can become unstable while getting out of the tub.
 In contrast, a transfer bench has two of the legs inside the tub and two of them outside that makes it much more stable.

 If you recently had a knee or hip replacement surgery and you feel insecure getting out of the tub, I strongly recommend you get a bathtub transfer bench.
-It will definitely help you getting out of the bathtub and make your life so much easier.
+It will definitely help you get out of the bathtub and make your life so much easier.
 This is an affordable and reliable model from a trusted manufacturer.